 When do we use a simile vs. metaphor?

 We use both in everyday language.
 However, similes are probably more common in spoken English.

-On the other hand, a metaphor is a figure of speech that is more likely to be used, rather than a simile, in literature or poetry.
+On the other hand, a metaphor is a figure of speech that is more likely to be used, rather than a simile, as a literary device in literature or poetry.